theatrus/ksdk/middleware/tcpip/rtcs/examples/eth_to_serial/_readme.txt

    Pay special attention to correct jumper settings.
 2) Connect your PC to the evaluation board using a serial cable.
 3) Connect the evaluation board and your PC to same Ethernet network.
 4) Start Terminal application on your PC.
    Set serial port settings to 115200 baud rate, no parity and 8 bits.
-5) Modify "user_config.h" so the board uses interrupted serial device as a standard I/O device.
-Following is example for TWRK60N512/TWRK60F120M:
-    #define BSPCFG_ENABLE_ITTYF 1
-    #define BSP_DEFAULT_IO_CHANNEL_DEFINED
-    #define BSP_DEFAULT_IO_CHANNEL "ittyf:"
-6) Compile all required libraries (BSP, PSP, RTCS).
+5) Compile all required libraries (BSP, PSP, RTCS).
-7) Compile, load and run the application.
+6) Compile, load and run the application.
 Following message should show up in the terminal window:
     Application listening on following ip addresses:
     IPv4 Address: 192.168.1.202, port:23

     Waiting for incoming connection...
-8) Application is now running and listening for connections.
+7) Application is now running and listening for connections.
-9) Connect TCP terminal program in your PC (i.e NetCat or PuTTy) to address and port displayed in step 6.
+8) Connect TCP terminal program in your PC (i.e NetCat or PuTTy) to address and port displayed in step 6.
-10) If connection was successful following text is send to UART:
+9) If connection was successful following text is send to UART:
     Serial <-> Ethernet bridge
     And this text in TCP terminal:
     Ethernet <-> Serial bridge
-11) The TCP connection to board is established.
+10) The TCP connection to board is established.
 Now all characters you input to UART are echoed to TCP terminal and vice versa.
     NOTE: Please be aware that most TCP terminal applications send data only after you press the enter key (send a newline sequence).
-12) If you abort TCP connection to board following message is send to UART:
+11) If you abort TCP connection to board following message is send to UART:
     Client disconnected.
     Waiting for incoming connection...
     After this message you can repeat the connection from step 9.